 Recently Meg joined the London Contemporary Ballet Theatre as Resident Musician (pianist-composer) and collaborated with pianist Al MacSween (from Kefaya) to create and perform a 30-minute composition for the company's world premiere performance of Human?
 Meg works closely with the company's director, Rose Alice, giving contemporary ballet worskhops to professional dancers working in the UK.

 In January 2016 Meg became a resident pianist at The Kennington Bioscope, an internationally acclaimed silent film organisation supported by Academy Award winner Kevin Brownlow at The London Cinema Museum.
 She also plays at various UK film festivals (e.g. Birmingham's Flatpack Festival, Borderlines) and was invited to partake in the prestigious 2016 Aspirant Pianist Masterclass Programme organised by the world's most celebrated silent film festival Le Giornate del cinema muto in Pordenone Italy.

 Meg recorded an album with Mia Panboola in 2014 which was well received and featured many of her own compositions.
-In March 2017 she released her debut solo piano EP Through The Hours and is following it up with a new trio album of original compositions featuring Richard Sadler on double bass and Emiliano Caroselli on drums, to be released later this year.
+In March 2017 she released her debut solo piano EP Through The Hours and followed it up in July with a new trio album of original compositions featuring Richard Sadler on double bass and Emiliano Caroselli on drums, to be launched later this year.